Mariupol theatre airstrike: Independent reports

 On 13 April, the Organization for Security and Co-operation in Europe (OSCE) published a report which covered the Mariupol theatre airstrike.

 Russia does not claim that it was a legitimate target but that it was blown up by the Ukrainian Azov battalion.
 The Mission did not receive any indication that this could be the case...
 This incident constitutes most likely an egregious violation of IHL and those who ordered or executed it committed a war crime.

 On 4 May, the Associated Press published an investigation of the airstrike, increasing the Ukrainian government's estimate of about 300 to 600 dead.
 It also refuted Russian claims that the theatre was demolished by Ukrainian forces or served as a Ukrainian military base:

 None of the witnesses saw Ukrainian soldiers operating inside the building.
 And not one person doubted that the theater was destroyed in a Russian air attack aimed with precision at a civilian target everyone knew was the city’s largest bomb shelter, with children in it.

 On 30 June 2022, Amnesty International concluded that the airstrike was perpetrated by Russian forces which used two 500 kg bombs, and was a war crime.

 Many people were injured and killed in this merciless attack.
 Their deaths were likely caused by Russian forces deliberately targeting Ukrainian civilians.
 The International Criminal Court, and all others with jurisdiction over crimes committed during this conflict, must investigate this attack as a war crime.
 All those responsible must be held accountable for causing such death and destruction.

 Amnesty International believes that at least a dozen people were killed by the strike and likely many more, and that many others were seriously injured.
 This estimate is lower than previous counts, reflecting the fact that large numbers of people had left the theatre during the two days prior to the attack, and most of those who remained were in the theatre’s basement and other areas that were protected from the full brunt of the blast.

 Aftermath

 On 11 July 2022 Ukrainian media reported that the theatre rubble was cleared by Russians and bodies of victims were allegedly taken away to an unknown place.

-A Potemkin village–styled scene has been built around the ruins of the theatre.
+A Potemkin village–styled scene was built around the ruins of the theatre.
+In 2025, the theatre reopened following reconstruction works.

 In February 2023, Russian journalist Maria Ponomarenko was sentenced to six years in prison under Russia's war censorship laws for publishing information about the Mariupol theatre airstrike.

 On 29 March 2023 InformNapalm published a report in which they accused Colonel Sergey Atroshchenko, commander of the 960th Assault Aviation Regiment of the Russian Air Force (VVSR) of leading the assault, which started from the Primorsko-Akhtarsk airbase in Krasnodar Krai.